 - Minimizes DOM.

 - Works well with large application ecosystems.

-- Strong data layer integrates well with Java.
+- The strong data layer integrates well with Java.

-- Fully-fledged templating mechanism (Handlebars templating engine built upon the popular Mustache templating engine) reduces the overall amount of code written.
+- A fully-fledged templating mechanism (Handlebars templating engine built upon the popular Mustache templating engine) reduces the overall amount of code written.
 It knows nothing about DOM and relies instead upon straight text manipulation, building the HTML document dynamically.

 - Uses observers to change values, which results in only rendering the values being changed.

 - Ember.js lacks the reuse of components at the Controller level.

 - There is a lot of outdated content and examples that no longer work.

 - Handlebars.js pollutes the DOM with many <script> tags, which it uses as markers to keep the templates up to date with your model.

 - Cumbersome when going outside its typical uses.

 - Ember’s object model implementation bloats Ember’s overall size and call stack while debugging.

 - The most opinionated and heaviest of the frameworks.